wendycodeworks/blogtrader/README.md

 ## Project Management

 The scope of the project was determined prior to commencement of the development.
+After completing research and drafting wireframes, each application component was broken into tasks with checklists for smaller aspects of each task.

 The MVP was developed with the Agile methodology.
 The project started with the essential features: